EricaC2401/GDPR-Obfuscator-Project/README.md

 **Parameters**:

 - json_string (str): JSON string containing “file_to_obfuscate” and “pii_fields”.
-- if_output_different_format (bool): If True, outputs in a different format (CSV, JSON, Parquet).
+- if_output_different_format (bool): If True, outputs in a different format (CSV, JSON, Parquet) from the input.
 - output_format (str): If if_output_different_format is True, specify the output format, use if if_output_different_format is True.
 - chunk_size (int): Number of rows to process at a time (default is 5000).
 - if_save_to_s3 (bool): If True, saves the obfuscated file to S3 (default is True).
-- auto_detect_pii (bool): If True, automatically detects PII fields using a heuristic model.
+- auto_detect_pii (bool): If True, automatically detect PII fields in the dataset.
 - auto_detect_pii_gpt (bool): If True, detects PII fields using GPT-based detection.
+Otherwise, detects PII fields using a heuristic model.

 ## Usage